andy-mc/finchat/README.md

     pip install -r requirements.txt

-The project uses channel, for this reason you'll need Redis running locally, for install redis on mac you can use brew:
+The project uses channels, for this reason you'll need Redis running locally, for install redis on mac you can use brew:

     brew install redis